Guides / Building Search UI / Going further

 If you want to keep using React InstantSearch v6, you can find the archived documentation.

-React InstantSearch is compatible with React Native.
-The library provides pre-built, web-based UI components which aren’t compatible with React Native, but you can use Hooks with the React Native core components or any third-party React Native component library.
+React InstantSearch is compatible with React Native but, since its UI components are designed for the web, they don’t work directly in React Native apps.
+However, you can use Hooks with the React Native core components or any third-party React Native component library to incorporate InstantSearch features into your React Native app.

 This guide covers how to integrate InstantSearch in your React Native application: